Providing citizens with a safe, healthy and attractive work and home environment.

 High Weeds and Grass

-High weeds and grass can become a fire hazard as well as a breeding place for mosquitoes and rodents.
-Consequently, grass or weeds higher than 12 inches are not in compliance with the City of Waco's ordinances.
+High weeds and grass can become a fire hazard, as well as a breeding place for mosquitoes and rodents.
+Grass or weeds higher than 12 inches are not in compliance with the City of Waco's ordinances.